Looking for something?

 Resource Type: Article

 Washing hands Clean hands are very important when touching and handling your contact lenses.
 It will help to stop infections and germs from getting into your eyes and making them sore.
-1. Use tablet or liquid soap and rub onto your palms.
-2. Rub your palms together working up a lather.
-3. Slip your...
+Remember It does not take much time to clean your hands well.
+You must get into the habit of washing your hands...

 Resource Type: Article